*Early bird applications now being accepted for $250 off tuition*

 Is the training based on a specific meditation lineage?

-Will this training prepare me to become an iBme teacher on a teen & young adult retreat?
+Will this training prepare me to become an Inward Bound teacher on a teen & young adult retreat?

 Are there recommended retreat centers to meet the prerequisites?